TwoAD7/nuclear_halos/README.md

  		> python auto_4_lise.py
  - start_calls.py
  	- As the name implies, this script is meant to call the start functions that are found in _aut0_4_lise.py_

+To run the scritpt, you will need to go to the top directory in `nuclear_gamma_tracking` and run the following command
+> python -m nuclear_gamma_tracker.auto_4_lise

 DATA STORAGE